pymnn/MVPANI/README.md

 # MVPANI
 MVPANI: A Toolkit With Friendly Graphical User Interface for Multivariate Pattern Analysis of Neuroimaging Data

+# Environmental Requirements

+(1) Runs under Windows Operating System (Windows 7 and above).

+(2) Runs under MATLAB 2015b and above.

+(3) The [SPM package](https://www.fil.ion.ucl.ac.uk/spm/) needs to be installed in MATLAB.

 # Getting started
-Once MVPANIV1.0 has been downloaded to your computer, use SetPath in MATLAB to add the entire MVPANIV1.0 folder to the path list as follows:
+Once MVPANIV has been downloaded to your computer, use SetPath in MATLAB to add the entire MVPANIV1.0 folder to the path list as follows:

-(1) Unzip `MVPANIV` to a directory on your disk, assuming the directory is: `F:\MVPA\MVPANI_V1.0` after unzipping;
+(1) Unzip MVPANIV to a directory on your disk, assuming the directory is: `F:\MVPA\MVPANI_V1.0` after unzipping;

 (2) Open MATLAB, `HOME` → `SetPath`;